 *Tuskegee University opened on this date in 1881.
-It is located in Tuskegee, Alabama, and is one of over 100 historically black colleges and universities in America (HBCU).
+It is located in Tuskegee, Alabama, and is one of over 100 historically black colleges and universities (HBCUs) in America.

-The school was founded by Black educator Booker T. Washington as a school for Black students.
+The school was founded by the Black educator Booker T. Washington as an institution for Black students.
 At that time, it was called the Tuskegee Normal and Industrial Institute.
-It was renamed Tuskegee Institute in 1937 and adopted its current name in 1985: Tuskegee University.
-Tuskegee University awards bachelor's, master's, and professional degrees in various fields.
+It was renamed the Tuskegee Institute in 1937 and adopted its current name, Tuskegee University, in 1985.
+Tuskegee University awards bachelor's, master's, and professional degrees in a variety of fields.

-The College of Arts and Sciences and the schools of business, agriculture, and home economics offer programs of study.
+The College of Arts and Sciences, as well as the schools of business, agriculture, and home economics, offer programs of study.
 Other areas of study are education, engineering and architecture, nursing and allied health, and veterinary medicine.

-Black scientist George Washington Carver taught and conducted important agricultural experiments at Tuskegee in the late 19th century and the first half of the 20th century.
-The university houses the George Washington Carver Museum, which contains memorabilia and historical collections.
-Tuskegee's Daniel "Chappie" James Memorial Hall houses the Black Wings aviation exhibit, focusing on the Tuskegee Airmen.
+Black scientist George Washington Carver taught and conducted important agricultural experiments at Tuskegee in the late 19th and early 20th centuries.
+The university is home to the George Washington Carver Museum, which contains memorabilia and historical collections.
+Tuskegee's Daniel "Chappie" James Memorial Hall features the Black Wings aviation exhibit, which focuses on the Tuskegee Airmen.

 The Tuskegee Archives, devoted to Black history, was established in 1904.
 Notable alumni include Georgia Dunston, Chester Higgins, Claude Barnett, Betty Shabazz, and more.